Wyattchou/lion-and-mouse-react/README.md

-# The Lion and the Mouse - React Static Page
+# The Lion and the Mouse: React Static Page

 This project is a simple React application that displays the story "The Lion and the Mouse" using reusable components.